kazad/instacalc/README.md

 [instacalc.com](https://instacalc.com/)

-Goal: A fast, easy, shareable online calculator.
+A fast, easy, shareable online calculator.

 * Fast: Results appear instantly as you type.
 * Easy: Use natural language where possible (`50k + 3,500`).